brandendupont-mcw/second-cms/src/documentation-pages/filing_charging.md

 ## Indicators

 Below are a set of indicators that provide additional context about cases filed.
-These indicators help the DA's Office ensure they are prioritizing cases effectively and charging cases appropriately.
+These indicators help the Denver DA's Office ensure we are prioritizing cases effectively and charging cases appropriately.

 <br>